This checklist was originally written in 2021 and was updated on September 6th, 2022 to reflect the current travel landscape.

-Download this checklist and guide to learn more about:
+Download this business travel checklist and guide to learn more about:

-- Evolving concerns in business travel and how human resources is playing a larger part in creating a great experience
+- Evolving concerns in business travel and how HR professionals are playing a larger part in creating a great experience

 - What travelers need so they can book quickly and within policy

-- How to keep your employees empowered, informed, and supported on the road
+- Travel tips to keep your employees empowered, informed, and supported on the road

-- Resources available to help you support travelers on return
+- Resources available to help you support travelers throughout the entire business trip

-As companies re-evaluate their business travel programs, traveler safety and wellbeing are emerging as top priorities.
-Business leaders are relying on human resources to identify potential risks and consider employee needs so they can feel confident about their next work trip.
+As companies strengthen their business travel programs, traveler safety and wellbeing are emerging as top priorities.
+Business leaders are relying on HR leaders to identify potential risks and consider employee needs so they can feel confident about their next work trip.